duboisp/wet-boew-charts-workingdocs/v4-migration/readme.md

 Goal: Use the flot data structure from a HTML data attribute set on a table element.

+Done for:

+* Global flot setting (set on ```<table>``` element)
+* 2d charts (area, bar, line)

+Todo:
+* Redifine the support for a stacked charts.
+Now it is disabled and only bar charts is supported.
+* For Bar charts side by side, try to use an existing plugin for providing support.

 #### Type of table elements